Application for Graduate School Instructions

 In addition, some programs require the following (see specific requirements for each program):

 - Graduate Record Examination (General and/or Advanced) and/or the Graduate Management Admissions Test.
-Upon your request, test scores are sent by the originating source (e.g., Educational Testing Service) directly to the Graduate Admissions office.
+Upon your request, test scores are sent by the originating source (e.g., Educational Testing Service) directly to the Graduate School office.

 - Two letters of recommendation for degree and certificate programs.
 Check individual